When Gareth Bale almost scored the goal of the decade for Real Madrid

-Now that Bale has left Madrid, we get the feeling his spell in Spain will start getting the revisionist treatment.
+Now that Bale has hung up his boots, we get the feeling his spell in Spain will start getting the revisionist treatment.
 The Welshman’s face never quite fit, but his solo goal against Barcelona and the bicycle kick against Liverpool are both better goals than many will score in their entire Real Madrid spells.

 And he was inches away from another instantly memorable yet unreplicable strike in La Liga.

 Despite ending his debut season with the vital go-ahead goal in the 2014 Champions League final, the then-world-record signing still had a bit to prove.
 After all, he hadn’t managed to find the net in regulation time against Atletico.

 The following season brought 14 goals before the end of January, but Bale was in the middle of a dry spell when he and his team-mates travelled to Bilbao to face Athletic in early March.

 In such a situation, you might expect a player to go out in search of a simple chance, an opportunity to get into his groove again with a tap-in or a penalty.

-Bale, however, has never liked to do things the easy way.
+Bale, however, never liked to do things the easy way.
 Which explains this effort…

 Strangely, Gorka Iraizoz seemed to accept he was beaten almost immediately as if he was trying to burrow a hole he could then dive into as soon as the ball hit the net.